CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

-For tasks with complex dynamics or sparse rewards, learning well-performing value networks is particularly challenging, which further impedes exploration reliant on them.
-Accordingly, we propose \caep, an extension incorporating a small auxiliary network, adding less than $1\%$ to the parameter count.
-Specifically, we utilize the Inverse Dynamics Network (IDN) \cite{ICM, RIDE, E3B} to enhance the learning of the embedding layers contained in the action-value network.
-This is achieved by a compact network $f$ that infers the distribution $p(a_{h})$ over actions given consecutive states $s_{h}$ and $s_{h+1}$, which is trained by maximum likelihood estimation as \autoref{eq:idn_loss}.
+For tasks with complex dynamics or very sparse rewards, learning value networks is particularly challenging, which in turn hinders exploration reliant on them.
+Accordingly, we propose \caep, an extension of \cae that incorporates a lightweight auxiliary network, introducing less than $1\%$ additional parameters.

+Specifically, we utilize an Inverse Dynamics Network (IDN)~\citep{ICM, RIDE, E3B} to enhance the learning of the embedding layers contained in the value networks.
+This is achieved by a compact network $f$ that infers the distribution $p(a_{h})$ over taken actions given consecutive states $s_{h}$ and $s_{h+1}$, which is trained by maximum likelihood estimation as Equation~\ref{eq:idn_loss}.

-To introduce this enhancement with minimal additional parameters, we utilize the embedding layers.
-For an action-value network with embedding layers $\phi(s, a)$, a constant default value is assigned to the action input, while the actual states are used as inputs.
-The resulting outputs are treated as state embeddings.
-For a state-value network with embedding layers $\phi(s)$, states are input to generate state embeddings.
-These state embeddings are then transformed by a linear layer parameterized by $\boldsymbol{U}$, followed by a small network $\bar{f}$, which processes the transformed consecutive embeddings to infer the action. \autoref{eq:attn} provides an example where the embedding layers are $\phi(s, a)$, and $\ddot{a}$ represents the default value assigned to the action input.
+We utilize the embedding layers as follows: \begin{itemize}[leftmargin=2em] \item If the value network is an action-value network with embedding layers $\phi(s, a)$, a fixed default action $\ddot{a}$ is assigned to the action input while the true states are used; the resulting outputs of $\phi(\cdot, \ddot{a})$ are then treated as state embeddings.

+\item If the value network is a state-value network with embedding layers $\phi(s)$, the actual states are directly fed in to generate their embeddings. \end{itemize} These state embeddings are subsequently transformed by a linear layer $\boldsymbol{U}$, followed by a small network $\bar{f}$, which processes the transformed consecutive embeddings to infer the action.
+Equation~\ref{eq:attn} illustrates this procedure for the case of embedding layers $\phi(s, a)$.